jiayuebao/Coursera/README.md

 # Exercise
 Just for exercise.

-Start from doing the Princeton Algorithm projects at Coursera.
+Start from doing the Princeton Algorithms projects at Coursera.